Best Spawn Peeks on Oregon in Rainbow Six Siege (2026 Guide)

 Big window

-Big window takes practice to execute cleanly, but its 66% success rate explains why advanced players keep coming back to it.
+Big window takes practice to execute cleanly, but a community grade of A from 10 votes explains why advanced players keep coming back to it.
 Difficulty sits at 3/5 and the risk profile is calculated.

 - Difficulty